amgarton47/CS62data-structures/TimingArrayList_Lab/project/README.md

 ## Key Terms and Concepts

-* `ArrayList` - An ArrayList is a resizable array-like data structure, where items can be added and removed regardless of the initialized size (See 1.3 pg.
-136 in the textbook and the lecture notes for more information).
+* `ArrayList` - An ArrayList is a resizable array-like data structure, where items can be added and removed regardless of the initialized size <!-- (See 1.3 pg.
+136 in the textbook and--> the lecture notes for more information).

 ## `CapacityArrayList` Class